 - Costco's Miracle Balloons for Children’s Miracle Network Hospitals

 These campaigns are just a clue to how big checkout charity has become.
-Engage for Good, the professional organization for cause marketing, estimates that there are hundreds more company/charity partnerships that raise hundreds or thousands of dollars for many causes, both local and national.
+Hundreds more company/charity partnerships raise hundreds or thousands of dollars for many causes, both local and national.

 What drives this success?
 The particular charitable cause does matter.
 The 2017 study found that the most appealing cause was children’s health.
 For instance, Children’s Miracle Network Hospitals and St. Jude Children’s Research Hospital were the beneficiaries of 48 percent of the money raised in million-dollar-plus campaigns in 2016.

 Coming in second at 16 percent of fundraising dollars was the ‘consumer choice’ category.
-This category is exemplified by the eBay for Charity’s program that allows both buyers and sellers to designate their donations to the cause of their choice.
+The eBay for Charity’s program that allows both buyers and sellers to designate their donations to the cause of their choice exemplifies this category.
 Health, hunger, and social services were also frequently-supported causes.

 Trends in checkout charity include providing incentives to encourage consumer donation, allowing customers to "roundup" their final purchase amount with that part going to charity and better integration with electronic checkout systems.